 This is an example of a business litigation issue that, although not analyzed under the federal antitrust laws, introduces competition issues that antitrust lawyers think about every day.
 A restrictive covenant is, like many activities prohibited by the antitrust laws, an agreement not to compete—a restraint of trade.

-They aren’t typically federal antitrust violations because they are ancillary to a legitimate employment agreement and aren’t considered unreasonable restraints of trade.
+They aren’t necessarily federal antitrust violations because they are often ancillary to a legitimate employment agreement and aren’t considered unreasonable restraints of trade.
 Of course, if two or more employers agree not to hire each other’s employees, the federal antitrust risk is substantial.
 This could be a market-allocation agreement, which is a per se antitrust violation.

 If you have questions about an agreement that you think restrains trade or are considering a restrictive covenant, please contact us at Bona Law PC and we can walk through it with you.